 - Place on a paper towel to absorb the excess oil.

 - Flatten the pieces of breadfruit in a wooden press known as “tostonera.”

 - Reheat oil and fry the flattened breadfruit chunks until both sides are golden brown.

 - Remove from skillet and place on a plate lined with paper towels to absorb the excess oil.

 - Serve warm as a side dish with your favorite meat or fish.

-How to flatten the breadfruit chunks if you do not own a “tostonera.”
-Place a piece of breadfruit between two sheets of wax paper and with a heavy skillet, press down gently to flatten the breadfruit.
+If you do not own a tostonera, place a piece of breadfruit between two sheets of wax paper and with a heavy skillet or bottom of a glass jar press down gently to flatten the breadfruit.

 - Category: Side Dish and Appetizers